lumigo-io/opentelemetry-java-distro/README.md

 #### Kubernetes resource attributes

 * `k8s.pod.uid` with the Pod identifier, supported for both cgroups v1 and v2
+* `k8s.container.name` with the name of the container.

 ### Span exporters